We engage pupils actively in the life of the school so that they have a voice and a role to play in its development.

 A team of keen pupil scientists, supported by our Resident Scientist in managing our Lab_13 science and technology lab.
 The pupils take leadership responsibility for involving children across the school in additional science investigations and activities.

 A team of pupils committed to promoting green and sustainable awareness issues including activities to improve recycling at school and in supporting the school to reduce its carbon footprint.
 The team has also taken a lead in developing our school gardens.
-In recent years we have won a number of Islington in Bloom prizes and awards.
+In past years we have won a number of Islington in Bloom prizes and awards.